cfpb-sandbox/design-system/docs/components/sample-component-page.md

   ### Use cases

-  Details on when and where to use.
+  Provide details on when and where to use this component.
+Use active voice.
+No character limit.
+Paragraph content is optional.

   ### Content guidelines

-  Casing guidelines, character counts, voice, etc.
+  Include character count restrictions/recommendations, casing guidelines, voice, etc. No character limit.
+Paragraph content is optional.

   ### Behavior